-Objective 1.1: Opportunities for B.C.
-Forest Products are Expanded by Positioning Wood, and Wood-Based Products from B.C., as the First Choice for Environmentally-Friendly Building Materials
+Objective 1.1: Opportunities for B.C. forest products are expanded by positioning wood, and wood-based products from B.C., as the first choice for environmentally-friendly building materials

 This objective supports the Government's efforts to revitalize the forest sector.
-It focuses on taking advantage of two significant trends in the marketplace: the emerging recognition of wood products as "green" and increasing demands from consumers for forest products that are produced in an environmentally-responsible manner.
-As customers are factoring environmental parameters into purchasing decisions, there is considerable value in articulating the benefits of wood as a sustainable, renewable building material; its advantages in creating a significantly smaller environmental footprint than other building materials; and the fact that wood and pulp-and-paper products from B.C. are manufactured by an industry that has made impressive gains in reducing its environmental footprint.
+It focuses on taking advantage of two significant trends in the marketplace: the increasing recognition of wood products as "green", and growing demands from consumers for forest products that are produced in an environmentally-responsible manner.
+As customers are factoring environmental parameters into purchasing decisions, there is considerable value in articulating the benefits of wood as a sustainable, renewable building material; its advantages in creating a significantly smaller environmental footprint than other building materials; and the fact that wood and pulp and paper products from B.C. are manufactured by an industry that has made impressive gains in reducing its environmental footprint.
 These environmental benefits of wood apply equally to higher-margin wood products manufactured in B.C.

-- Proactively create and disseminate timely and factual information regarding B.C. forest products and forest practices. - Champion science and fact-based approaches to communicate the merits of wood and wood-based construction technologies in a green building and climate change context. - Collaborate with forest sector stakeholders to encourage consistent and compelling communications regarding product and building innovations and reducing environmental impacts. - Monitor and advocate in international markets for codes, standards and policies that recognize the merits of wood and B.C. forest products.
+- Proactively create and disseminate timely and factual information regarding B.C. forest products and forest practices. - Champion science and fact-based approaches to communicate the merits of wood and wood-based construction technologies within the context of green building and climate change. - Collaborate with forest sector stakeholders to encourage consistent and compelling communications regarding product and building innovations and reducing environmental impacts.

+• Monitor and advocate in international markets for codes, standards and policies that recognize the merits of wood and B.C. forest products.

-Performance Mea sure 2016/17 Actual 2017/18 Forecast 2018/19 Target 2019/20 Target 2020/21 Target ustomers who perceive that forest m B.C. are a good choice for the n/a 90% n/a 90% n/a
+Peri formance Measure 2017/18 Actual 2018/19 Forecast 2019/20 Target 2020/21 Target 2021/22 Target 1.1 Percent of customers who perceive that forest products from B.C. are a good choice for the environment 1 99% n/a 90% n/a 90%